Nathisha123/HTML-Table/readme.md

-Created a table using tbody thead and border concepts.
+Created a table using tbody, thead and border concepts.